-SMART targets will be drawn up collaboratively by the SENCO, class teacher and teaching assistant (TA).
-They are recorded on a Learning Plan that allows all staff to review SEN pupil progress termly using the Provision Map online software.
-It will consist of achievable targets that are specific to the child's needs, using advice from external agencies.
+SMART learning targets will be drawn up collaboratively by the SENCO, class teacher and teaching assistant (TA).
+They are recorded on a Learning Plan each term that allows all staff to review SEN pupil progress termly using the Provision Map online software.
+It will consist of achievable targets that are specific to the child's needs, usually directly linked to advice from external agencies.
 The progress of pupils identified as requiring additional support will be closely monitored by the class teacher and TA and targets will be worked with on a regular basis, as recommended by the reports of external agencies.
-Termly reviews of progress will then take place and will be discussed between parent, child and class teacher every term.
+Termly reviews of progress will then take place and will be discussed between parent, child and class teacher every term (usually as part of Parents' Evening).